rekalogika/rekalogika.dev/docs/rekapager/00-intro.md

 Because it requires only a single query parameter, it works similarly on the surface with offset pagination.
 Migrating from offset pagination to keyset pagination will be straightforward.
-The difference is that instead of having page numbers in the URL, we'll be getting an 'ugly' string.
+The difference is that instead of having page numbers in the URL, we'll be getting an 'ugly' identifier, which is opaque to the user, but meaningful to the application.

 It also easily allows us to keep the pagination job separate from the filtering and sorting logic.
 The library does not require a specific way to filter or sort your data.

+### Queries

+This library supports queries with multiple sort columns.

 The required query for performing keyset pagination is complex, especially if more than one column is used for sorting.
 This library handles that task automatically.
 The only requirement is that the query needs to have a deterministic sort order.

-Queries with multiple sort columns are supported.
+### Bidirectional Navigation and Page Skipping

 Bidirectional navigation is supported.
 The user will be able to navigate forward and backward from the current page.
 It also supports offset seeking, allowing